-The restaurant boasts a great brunch menu and beautiful covered patio – the ideal combination for lazy Sunday mornings spent eating good food and enjoying the sunshine.
+The restaurant boasts a great brunch menu and a beautiful covered patio – the ideal combination for lazy Sunday mornings spent eating good food and enjoying the sunshine.
 You can check out their photo gallery here.

 Locations: Laugavegur & Bæjarhraun

 The latter has been around for ages, but the cheaper and newly-opened Hraðlestin, doesn’t sacrifice on taste.
 Come here for lunch or dinner, and stop by on Wednesdays, when vegans can enjoy an expanded selection of dinner options.
-You can see all of their special offers here.

 Indian food is always a good idea.
-Hraðlestin is located in a couple of places in Reykjavik and is the fast food brother to Austur Indíafélagið (a fancier white tablecloth variation of the place) the later has been around for ages, but the newly opened Hraðlestin, gives no discounts on the amazing quality of food.
+Hraðlestin is located in a couple of places in Reykjavik and is the fast-food brother to Austur Indíafélagið (a fancier white tablecloth variation of the place) the later has been around for ages, but the newly opened Hraðlestin, gives no discounts on the amazing quality of food.
 Come here for lunch or dinner, and stop by on Wednesdays for an expanded selection of vegan options.
-Go to dish: Thali, Chicken 65 and Chicken Madras along with all the vegan options.
+Go to the dish: Thali, Chicken 65 and Chicken Madras along with all the vegan options.

 This place does a mean brunch and is a great option for weekend brunching.
 During the week, the menu is different each night, with themes varying from Taco Tuesday to sourdough pizza nights.